University of Saskatchewan

 Though our primary mission is teaching, learning and research, it takes a diverse workforce to operate a world-class university.
 We need people with backgrounds in a variety of disciplines and trades coming together to support our educators and researchers.

-You don't have to be a teacher to become a part of the university community.
+You don't have to be a professor to become a part of the university community.
 You only need to believe in our principles of sustainability, creativity, diversity and connectivity.

 The University believes equity, diversity, and inclusion strengthen the community and enhance excellence, innovation and creativity.

 We are dedicated to recruiting individuals who will enrich our work and learning environments.

 staff and faculty